der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListSelector](./NegativeKeywordListSelector)|The selector restricted to the given IDs.
+[NegativeKeywordListSelector](./NegativeKeywordListSelector)|Selector restricted to the given IDs.

 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
 Returns a selector that will return only the specified number of results from the beginning of the result set.